-At Hailey Hall, we are developing a broad curriculum which is rich in opportunities and very importantly, is designed to be accessible to all.
-The curriculum, which is aligned to the National Curriculum, is sequenced to ensure there are clear stepping stones to success.
-The curriculum has a strong focus on achievement, which offers a combination of academic, vocational and wider school activities which challenges pupils to strive for personal excellence.
+At Hailey Hall, we offer a broad curriculum that is rich in opportunities and, very importantly, is designed to be accessible to all.

+The curriculum, which is aligned with the National Curriculum, is sequenced to ensure there are clear stepping stones to success.
+The curriculum has a strong focus on achievement, which offers a combination of academic, vocational and wider school activities which challenge pupils to strive for personal excellence.
 As importantly, the curriculum is also supplemented to develop individual social, emotional and mental health stability.
 The curriculum aims to develop individuals holistically and so, to give them the necessary skills, qualifications and experiences to access further education, employment or training.
 This goal is underpinned by the need to develop resilience, tolerance and all-round personal well-being.
 There is an emphasis on the process of learning, developing a growth mindset and practical hands-on experience.
-We are developing a curriculum which is demanding, challenging and requires pupils to overcome individual difficulties.
+We are developing a curriculum that is demanding, and challenging and requires pupils to overcome individual difficulties.
+Please refer to our Accessibility Plan policy.